scalalandio/chimney/docs/docs/cookbook.md

 ## Checking for unused source fields/unmatched target subtypes

-While most of the time Chimney is picked for generating mapping between 2 data types wit as little hassle as possible, some people use type mapping tools to express mapping as a declarative description of the transformation.
-As a Part of that requirement is making it explicit, that some field in the source value was dropped, or that matching between 2 `sealed` hierarchies didn't use one target subtype.
+While most of the time Chimney is picked for generating mapping between 2 data types with as little hassle as possible, some people use type mapping tools to express mapping as a declarative description of the transformation.
+As a Part of that requirement is making it explicit that some field in the source value was dropped, or that matching between 2 `sealed` hierarchies didn't use one target subtype.

 These can be enabled with `UnusedFieldPolicy`: